BDUG/vanillanoprop/docs/introduction.md

 `TreePoAgent::new` expects an additional `lr` parameter controlling the step size of the policy update.

-Launch a TreePO run with `./run.sh train-treepo --config treepo_config.toml`.
+Launch a TreePO run with `./run.sh train-treepo --config configs/treepo_config.toml`.
 See the [TreePO example](examples/treepo.md) for configuration details.